jonathanmcole/TheBunkhouse/README.md

 # TheBunkhousePodcast
-This repo will hold the code and content for The Bunkhouse Podcast's website.
+This repo contains the code and content for The Bunkhouse Podcast's website.